euler-xyz/euler-sdk/README.md

 The constructor arguments are all optional:
 - `signerOrProvider` Ethers Signer or Provider instance.
-- `chainId` Currently the SDK contains built in configurations for mainnet (chainId = 1), which is also default, and ropsten (chainId = 3) deployments.
+- `chainId` Currently the SDK contains built in configurations for mainnet (chainId = 1), which is also default, Ropsten (chainId = 3) and Görli (chainId = 5) deployments.
-- `networkConfig` Required when chainId is not 1 or 3.
+- `networkConfig` Required when chainId is not 1, 3 or 5.
 Object containing euler contract addresses, reference asset address and EUL token config.

 ```js
 const provider = new ethers.providers.JsonRpcProvider("<JSON_RPC_URL>")